Carvago/career-framework/competencies.md

 - **Advanced**
   - You collaboratively roadmap large tracks of work with reliable estimates of time, effort, and risk, and you help ensure your team can hit deadlines.
   - You communicate with teammates, collaborators, and stakeholders, and you take responsibility for your plans, both when they're on track and when they aren't.
   - You ensure quality of your work and minimize potential impact if things go wrong.
-You ensure all non-functional requirements are met as well (security, performance, resiliency).
-You actively utilize practices like feature flags, observability tools, extended testing using relevant product data and use cases etc.
+You ensure all non-functional requirements are met (security, performance, resiliency).
+You actively utilize practices like feature flags, observability tools, extended testing using relevant product data and use cases.
   - You deliver initiatives end to end, including post-release monitoring.
 You take ownership of the initiative and action all issues in timely manner.
   - You have awareness of other initiatives in related teams, how they impact your work and how your work may impact those.
 You follow plans and progress in those teams in order to deliver your initiatives smoothly.
   - You're able to identify when best practices and processes are negatively impacting your delivery.
 You are able to resolve those cases by either proposing changes to the best practices or carefully bypassing them.